charliereese/terra_boi/README.md

 This gem was created to get rails applications deployed into production as quickly and easily as possible.

-Raison d'etre: creating basic infrastructure to house production SaaS applications on AWS is tedious and boring.
+**Raison d'etre**: creating basic infrastructure to house production SaaS applications on AWS is tedious and boring.
 It's often a similar process every time, and every time it sucks.

 List of items created by this gem's generators:
 - Dockerfile